tisa2002/Movie_Recommendation_System/README.md

 # Movie Recommendation System

 This project is a movie recommendation system built using Python and Streamlit.
-It leverages collaborative filtering to recommend movies to users based on their preferences and the preferences of other users.
-The system utilizes the MovieLens dataset to train the model and provide recommendations.
+It leverages content-based filtering to recommend movies to users.
+The system utilizes the TMDB dataset to train the model and provide recommendations.
 ### Deployment
 https://movie-recommendation-system-tisa2002.streamlit.app/
 ## Features

-- Movie recommendations based on user preferences.
+- Movie recommendations system.
-- Utilizes collaborative filtering techniques.
+- Utilizes content-based filtering techniques.
 - Interactive web app built with Streamlit for easy use.
 - Fetches movie posters through an API for an engaging user experience.